-Regulation of translation represents a critical layer of gene expression control, allowing rapid and localized changes in the expression of proteins in response to extra- and intracellular stimuli.
+The regulation of translation represents a critical layer of gene expression control, allowing for rapid and localized changes in the expression of proteins in response to extraand intracellular stimuli.
 Translational control can occur on a global basis by modifications of the basic translation machinery, or selectively target defined subsets of mRNAs.
-The latter commonly involves sequence-specific recognition of target mRNAs by trans-acting factors such as miRNA complexes or RNA-binding proteins (RBP) (43, 44).
-To better understand translational regulation of A3G by Vif, and the role of the two stem-loop structures within the 5'-UTR of A3G mRNA in this process, we searched for cis-acting regulatory elements within this region.
-We uncovered the importance of a short and conserved uORF (upstream Open Reading Frame) in the distal part (SL2-SL3) of the 5'-UTR of A3G mRNA.
-Considering that the presence of uORFs usually correlate with reduced protein expression of the downstream ORF, we studied the impact of this uORF on A3G translation and on Vif-mediated translational repression.
-Mutagenesis of the A3G 5'-UTR and uORF, combined with the analysis of the translation level, indicated that A3G mRNA is translated through a combination of leaky-scanning and translation re-initiation.
-Interestingly, disruption of the uORF abrogated the Vif-mediated downregulation of A3G translation.
-Furthermore, we showed that, under stress conditions, A3G mRNA was targeted into stress granules in a Vif and uORF dependent manner that correlated with A3G translation inhibition.
+The latter commonly involves the sequence-specific recognition of target mRNAs by transacting factors such as miRNA complexes or RNA-binding proteins (RBP) [43,44].
+To better understand the translational regulation of A3G by Vif, and the role of the two stem-loop structures within the 5'-UTR of A3G mRNA in this process, we searched for cis-acting regulatory elements within this region.
+We uncovered the importance of a short and conserved upstream open reading frame (uORF) in the distal part (SL2-SL3) of the 5'-UTR of A3G mRNA.
+Considering that the presence of uORFs usually correlates with a reduced protein expression of the downstream ORF, we studied the impact of this uORF on A3G translation and on Vif-mediated translational repression.
+Mutagenesis of the A3G 5'-UTR and uORF, combined with the analysis of the translation level, indicated that A3G mRNA is translated through a combination of leaky scanning and translation re-initiation.
+Interestingly, the disruption of the uORF abrogated the Vif-mediated downregulation of A3G translation.
+Furthermore, we showed that under stress conditions, A3G mRNA was targeted into stress granules in a Vif- and uORF-dependent manner that correlated with A3G translation inhibition.
 Taken together, we discovered that human A3G translation is regulated by a small uORF embedded within its 5'-UTR and that HIV-1 Vif uses this specific feature to repress A3G translation and target it to stress granules.